adam-rw/ssh-proxy/README.md

 `ssh-proxy --start`

-This will start SSH Proxy on localhost at the port specified in the config.ini (default 8080).
+This will start one or more SSH proxies on localhost at the ports specified in the config.ini.

 Use with a browser proxy like [FoxyProxy](https://getfoxyproxy.org/) by setting the proxy host to `localhost`, port `8080 (or whatever defined in config.ini)` and type `Socks 5`.
+You can have multiple proxies running at any time.

 ### Configuration

 You will need to set the following in the config.ini file:

+* [config_name] - this can be anything you want
 * `Host=ssh_host_or_ip`
 * `User=you_ssh_username`
+* `Port=8080` - this is the port that you will specify in your proxy settings

 ### Other Options